kshitijkpandey949/Healthcare_Chatbot_nlp-flask/README.md

  1. Open command prompt and locate folder run.py 'pip install -r requirements.txt'
  2. Run *train.py*
  3. Run *server.py*
- 4. Demo will be live at http://localhost:5000/
+ 4. Demo will be live at http://localhost:5000/ on chrome

 ## License
 This source is free to use, but ChatterBot does have a license which still applies and can be found on the [LICENSE](https://github.com/gunthercox/ChatterBot/blob/master/LICENSE) page.